kartikkkkkg/PRODIGY_DS_TASK04/README.md

 # Twitter-Classification-Using-Logistic-Reggression-
-Analyzing and visualizing sentiment patterns in twitter.
+Analyzing and visualizing sentiment patterns in social media data is a powerful method to gain insights into public opinion and attitudes towards specific topics or brands.
+This process involves collecting, processing, and interpreting large volumes of social media content, such as tweets, posts, comments, and reviews, to discern the prevailing sentiments and sentiments trends.